blacklightpy/vaultofknowledge/🗃️ Unorganized/General Notes/Specific Problems with Christianity.md

 	- Hatred of Pagans
 	- Story of Lot and Gomorrah

+Read these truly:
+- Kill adulterers
+- Kill all witches
+- Kill blasphemers
+- Kill false prophets
+- Kill fortune-tellers
+- Kill anyone who sins
+- Kill the curious
+- Kill gays
+- Kill all non-Hebrews
+- Kill sons of sinners
+- Kill nonbelievers
+- Kill anyone who curses God
+- Kill any child who hits a parent
+- Kill children who disobey parents
+- Kill those who work on the Sabbath
+- Kill disobedient children
+- Kill strangers close to a church
+- Kill all males after winning battles
+- Kill those who curse father or mother
+- Kill any bride discovered not a virgin
+- Kill those who worship the wrong god
+- Kill anyone who does not observe the Sabbath
+- Kill everybody in a town that worships the wrong god
+- Kill anyone who kills anyone

 - New Testament
 	- Hatred of Pagans
 	- Marital Rape